 Revised Terminology For The Gestational Week

 Earlier, full-term pregnancy referred to a pregnancy that lasted between 37 and 42 weeks, which was considered safe for birthing babies.
-However, recent studies indicate that the babies born before 39 weeks of pregnancy are at risk of developing several health issues as their organs are not fully developed by then.
-The 39-week time frame gives enough time for the baby to grow and develop properly (3).
+However, recent studies indicate that babies born before 39 weeks of pregnancy are at risk of developing several health issues as their organs are not fully developed by then.
+The 39-week time frame gives enough time for the baby to grow and develop properly (4).

 One of the health issues in babies born early is breathing trouble, as the surfactants are still being produced.
 Even after 39 weeks, the liver continues to develop, and fat deposition under the skin continues to maintain the body temperature.
 For these reasons, pregnant women must not opt for early deliveries and doctors should inform them about the risks.